-This biography was written by Heather E. Lindauer and was first published in the Dictionary of New Zealand Biography Volume 3, 1996
+This biography, written by Heather E. Lindauer, was first published in the Dictionary of New Zealand Biography, vol. 3, 1996

 George and Herbert Cook came from a seafaring family.
 Their grandfather, William Cook, came to New Zealand as third mate on an English whaler.
 He took as his wife Tiraha, who was of Nga Puhi and Kapotai and kin to several important Hokianga chiefs including Tamati Waka Nene.
 William and Tiraha were involved in boat-building at Stewart Island and in the Bay of Islands.
 Their eldest son, George, went to sea, and married Matilda Hannah Fawkes in 1849 at Port Ross in the Auckland Islands.
 He plied his own schooner, Sea Breeze, between Auckland, Rarotonga and Norfolk Island, and later commanded whalers operating from Sydney.
 Very often his family travelled with him.
 George Howe Cook was born on the whaling brig Independence off Lord Howe Island, according to family information on 8 May 1855; his brother Francis Herbert (later known as Herbert Francis) was born on 6 November 1859 at Russell; George Cook senior was by then a publican.
 There were four daughters and three other sons in the family; George and Herbert also had a half-brother.

 Schooling must have been erratic.
 As a young man Herbert (Bert) purchased a set of school books and educated himself.
 George went to Auckland Grammar School, but also sailed with his father, and met Bully Hayes, the pirate and blackbirder, in the Pacific islands.
 In the 1920s and 1930s he wrote articles for the New Zealand Herald under the pen-name 'Lone-Hander', recording information on his early life, whaling and local history.